paultanger/Fraud_Detection/overview.md

 ### Deliverables
 * Scoping document (in Markdown)
 * Code on private fork of repo on Github
-    * proper functions/encapsulation
+    * Proper functions/encapsulation
-    * well commented
+    * Well commented
     * Model description document (see below)
-* Flask app with well documented API
+* Prediction and results saving script with usage instructions
-    * Needs to query live data from our server (see step 6 below)
+    * Needs to query "live" data from our data generator.
-    * Needs to accept input records on POST `/score` endpoint
-* Web based front-end to enable quick triage of potential fraud
-    * Triage importance of transactions (low risk, medium risk, high risk)
-    * Extra: D3 based visualization of data/trend
+    * Needs to query the database to produce a prediction record history.
+    * Optional: Produce three categories for your predictions: Low, Medium, and High Risk.
+How you categorize these is up to you.

 ### The "product" of fraud